JoeOsG/JoeOsG/README.md

 # José Osuna

-## Desarrollador en general
+## Software developer
-Experiencia como *desarrollador* en aplicaciones de escritorio desde **MÉX**.
+Been a *developer* working with desktop apps from  **MÉX**.

->Tambien he trabajo como administrador de sistemas/redes.
+>Also do work in systems admin and network admin.

 <br>

-- 📫 I’m currently working on several projects in React.
+- 📫 Like to participate on open projects to learn new technologies and get more experience working with teams.
-- 😄 I’m currently learning fullstack development, algorithms.
+- 😄 Interested in fullstack web development.
-- 💬 I’m looking to collaborate on open source.
+- 💬 I’m involved on open source projects building pages with React, atomic design, and more.
-- ⚡ I’m looking for help with consolidate all I have learned.
+- ⚡ Also proud father and husbandg.